 Negotiations with French partners have concentrated on a project linking the rail service between Valais and Geneva (CEVA) on the southern coast of Lake Geneva.
 Valais has not given up its long term plans for a railway tunnel under the mountains between Martigny and Aoste which would provide connecting services to Valais from the rail lines through Milan and Turin as well as Lyon.
 The A9 highway to Brig is expected to be completed for 2017–2018 and will represent an important improvement in terms of accessibility and services for the entire canton.
 Valais would also like to make better use of Martigny’s freight customs trans-shipment facility, which opens up interesting perspectives for developing the free circulation of merchandise on Europe’s North to South axis.

+What steps is Valais taking to develop its economy?
 The canton’s government wants “a Valais that moves forward, a Valais that’s accessible”.
 Our legislative framework offers Valais numerous possibilities to enhance its economic position.
 Valais recently passed a new law on regional policy, which is principally geared towards improving the canton’s competitive edge and appeal in different geographical areas to generate added value as well as create and maintain jobs.

 Therefore, Valais has invested in these activities on a massive scale for the past few years, particularly in the areas of life science, information and communication technology and engineering.